purple yeti moth in a landscape - silly monster

 For governance in the forthcoming cooperative, including voting rights and asset ownership, see the Bloom Network Whitepaper, Governance Section.
 Rights will activate upon formation of Bloom Network Limited Cooperative Association.
 However, please do speak up now and email community@bloomnetwork.earth if you want to see anything be different!

-As of 2024 Bloom Network is a nonprofit.
-Bloom is currently working with an all-female team at Jason Weiner to form our Limited Cooperative Association / DAO hybrid.
-In this structure, each Local Bloom hub will be a member of the DAO/cooperative, so we truly own it peer-to-peer.
-Also, each individual member will also have specific rights.
-The nonprofit will remain to support Local Bloom hubs with technical assistance such as grantwriting, marketing/communications, and other support.
+Bloom Network is currently nonprofit.
+We worked with an all-female team at Jason Weiner to design the governance and ownership of our Limited Cooperative Association / DAO hybrid.
+When we activate the coop, each Local Bloom hub will be a member of the DAO/cooperative, so we truly own it peer-to-peer.
+Each individual member will also have specific rights.
+The nonprofit will remain to support Local Bloom Chapters with technical assistance such as grantwriting, marketing/communications, and other support.

-We have the coop governance designed, we just need to raise $20,000 or pro bono support to formally write the member agreement contracts and bylaws.
+We have the coop governance designed, we just need to raise $20,000 or pro bono support to formally write the member agreement contracts and bylaws, and to facilitate a yearly voting cycle and cover admin costs.
 Once that is complete, you will receive your member agreements!